apreshill/pxt-tucci/README.md

 # pxt-tucci

-A PixelTable project using uv for dependency management.
+A Pixeltable project using uv for dependency management.

 ## Setup